Marine Genomics Unit (Noriyuki Satoh)

 (b) Symbiodinium genome.

 Then, in 2013, we succeeded in decoding a Symbiodinium genome [Shoguchi et al., Curr.
 Biol.
 23: 1399-1408 (2013)].
-The OIST Marine Genomics Unit is the only lab in the world where both coral and dinoflagellate symbiont genomes have been decoded.
+The OIST Marine Genomics Unit is the lab where both coral and dinoflagellate symbiont genomes have been decoded.
 Dinoflagellates are ecologically and economically important unicellular eukaryotes that inhabit both marine and freshwater habitats.
 Most dinoflagellates are 10–100 µm in diameter and are characterized by two flagella, with a unique cell covering known as the theca.
 They show remarkable characteristics such as permanently condensed, liquid-crystalline chromosomes.
 However, dinoflagellates possess some of the largest nuclear genomes known among eukaryotes (1,500–245,000 Mbp).
 These huge genomes have previously thwarted whole-genome sequencing of dinoflagellates.
 We tackled this challenge by selecting a cultured dinoflagellate, Symbiodinium minutum, which has one of the smallest reported dinoflagellate genomes (1,500 Mbp).
 Sequencing reads from S. minutum were assembled into 616 Mbp gene-rich DNA regions that represented roughly half of the estimated 1,500 Mbp genome of this species.
 The assembly however encoded approximately 42,000 protein-coding genes, consistent with previous dinoflagellate gene number estimates using transcriptomic data.
 The Symbiodinium genome contains duplicated genes for regulator of chromosome condensation proteins, nearly one-third of which have eukaryotic orthologs, whereas the remainder have most likely been acquired through bacterial horizontal gene transfers.
 Symbiodinium genes are enriched in spliceosomal introns (mean =18.6 introns/gene).
 Donor and acceptor splice sites are unique, with 50 sites utilizing not only GT but also GC and GA, whereas at 30 sites, a conserved G is present after AG.
 Surprisingly, the Symbiodinium genome displays unidirectionally aligned genes throughout the genome, forming a cluster-like gene arrangement.
 At present, such gene alignment has only been seen previously in Trypanosoma genomes.

 Having both coral and Symbiodinium genomes, we are now conducting experiments to analyze molecular mechanisms involved in their symbiosis.